Can We Terminate an Employee for Poor Performance? Seeking Guidance from Experienced HRs

 riteshmaity

-Hope you have documentary evidence to prove that an opportunity was given to him to improve his performance, and after such opportunity, he has failed to improve his performance.
-Please note that in such cases, you have to prove that the quantum of improvement was less than other employees or normal standard practice.
-For example, if all the other workers are producing 80-100 products per day, then if the employee produces 50 products, it can be said that the performance was below standard.
+Hope you have documentary evidence to prove that an opportunity was given to him to improve his performance, and after such an opportunity, he has failed to improve.
+Please note that in such cases, you have to prove that the quantum of improvement was less than that of other employees or the normal standard practice.
+For example, if all the other workers are producing 80-100 products per day, and the employee produces only 50 products, it can be said that the performance was below standard.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute